Do You Get a Residence Visa If You Buy Property in the UAE? (2026 Rules)

 The Short Answer

-This is the entry-level investor visa.
+This is the entry-level investor visa, issued through the Dubai Land Department's Taskeen programme.
 It allows you to live in the UAE, sponsor your spouse and children, open a UAE bank account and obtain a UAE driving licence.
 It must be renewed every 2 years and requires a medical test and Emirates ID on first application.

 Process: